data-provider/website/website/versioned_docs/version-2.1.2/api-provider.md

 2. __`options`__ _(Object)_: Options will differ depending of the type of origin.
 Here are described the properties in the options object that are common to all origins addons.
 For specific options of different origin addons, please refer to its own documentation.
 	* __`cache`__ _(Boolean)_: If `false`, will disable the cache, and the `readMethod` defined by the origin will be called always, which could result in a negative performance impact.
 It is `true` by default, and normally should not be disabled.
-	* __`tags`__ _(Array of Strings)_: Defines tags for the provider instance, which can be used afterwards to manage groups of providers [using the `providers` object](api-providers.md). _Origin addons should usually automatically add his own tag to the beggining of the provided array, to allow configuring easily all providers of a same type._
+	* __`tags`__ _(Array of Strings)_: Defines tags for the provider instance, which can be used afterwards to manage groups of providers [using the `providers` object](api-providers.md). _Origin addons should usually automatically add his own tag to the beginning of the provided array, to allow configuring easily all providers of a same type._
 	* __`initialState`__ _(Object)_: Object containing `loading`, `error` and `data` properties, which will define the initial state of the provider, before its `read` method is executed for the first time.
 This is useful to give a default value for the data, so you don't have to make extra format checks in your views _(`data && data.map`)_.
-It is also useful to define the initial loading state, which can be defined as true, which will save extra renders _(as the read method is executed normally by the views theirself, the first time a selector is read it should have `loading` state as false, then inmediatelly `true`, then `false` when data is retrieved.
+It is also useful to define the initial loading state, which can be defined as true, which will save extra renders _(as the read method is executed normally by the views theirself, the first time a selector is read it should have `loading` state as false, then immediately `true`, then `false` when data is retrieved.
 Setting `initialState.loading` property to `true` will save that extra render in the initialization)._

 ### Returns